 For about 29 days* after the expiration date, your domain name can be renewed at standard rates.
 In order to renew your domain during this period, call or open a ticket with our billing department.
 Once the renewal payment is processed, your domain name will be reactivated.
 You may experience a period of 1-48 hours for DNS propagation.

 Redemption Grace Period

 29 days* after the expiration date, your domain will enter the Redemption Grace Period, which typically lasts 30 days*.
 When a domain enters the Redemption Grace Period it is being managed by ICANN/Enom and it is removed from the zone file, so the website and email will stop working.
 GreenGeeks no longer has control of a domain in the Redemption Grace Period.
-In order to renew the domain during this period, the fees are generally $250 (that is a registrar fee, GreenGeeks does not set or take any share of that fee).
+In order to renew the domain during this period, the fees are $80 plus the cost of the domain renewal.